-Forced Compliance in Cleanroom and Pharmaceutical Hygiene Zones
+Forced Compliance in Clean Room Design for Pharma Hygiene Zones

 Cleanrooms are held to rigorous hygiene standards due to the sensitive nature of the products produced.
 As business owners maintaining these standards is crucial to the bottom line; studies found that non-routine quality events like recalls and lawsuits cost the medical device industry $2.5-$5 billion annually.
 While cleanroom operators trust that those entering the cleanroom comply with the hygiene SOP’s in place and work to take part in preserving the hygienic integrity of the facility, that is not always the case.
 And, more critical than battling non-compliance, is first ensuring that the hygiene processes put in place have been properly validated to prove that they are in fact effectively mitigating cross-contamination risk.